intrinio/r-sdk/docs/CompanyApi.md

 # Required params
 identifier <- "AAPL"
-query <- "Where is the company headquartered?"
+query <- "What do they believe in?"

 response <- CompanyApi$get_company_answers(identifier, query)